Looking at the good, bad, ugly and outstanding in the Mariners’ first 30 games of 2020

 The bullpen.

 It was expected to be bad.
 It’s been worse – a 5.72 ERA, which is the second worst in the AL and 64 walks issued and 21 homers surrendered, both second most in the AL. The injuries to Adams and the delayed start to Yoshihisa Hirano’s season have been factors.
-Over the last five games, the bullpen has been better.
+Over the past five games, the bullpen has been better.
 But given the turnover and the inexperience, it will surely be the team’s weakest aspect in the final 30 games.

 *batting average/on-base percentage/slugging percentage)